ltw-webdev-4/curriculum/designing-form-errors.md

             text: |
               Add the script tags immediately above the closing `</body>` tag—always.

-              This script is a simple piece of Javascript that will help with the usability of our forms.
+              This script is a simple piece of JavaScript that will help with the usability of our forms.
 Combined with a few CSS tweaks it’ll hide the error messages until after the user tries to submit the form.
           - num: "7-8"
             fade: true
     after: |
-      Here’s the Javascript URL for quick copying-and-pasting:
+      Here’s the JavaScript URL for quick copying-and-pasting:

       ```
       https://thomasjbradley.github.io/form-validation-helper/index.js